-Mean spawning WUA for fall-run under Alternatives 1, 2, and 3 differs by more than 5% from the NAA mean for several months and water year types in Segments 6 and 4 (Table 11K-8 and Table 11K-10), but for Segments 5 and 3 they differ only under Alternative 3 in September of Above Normal Water Years (Table 11K-9 and Table 11K-11).
+Mean spawning WUA for fall-run under Alternatives 1, 2, and 3 differs by more than 5% from the NAA mean for several months and water year types in Segments 6 and 4 (Appendix 11K, Table 11K-8 and Table 11K-10), but for Segments 5 and 3 they differ only under Alternative 3 in September of Above Normal Water Years (Appendix 11K, Table 11K-9 and Table 11K-11).
 All >5% changes in WUA are reductions and none are greater than 10%.
-Eight of the 12 reductions in means that are >5% occur under Alternative 3.
-Except in Segment 6, reductions of WUA of all sizes (including <5%) are about twice as numerous as increases of all sizes, which suggests that conditions under Alternatives 1, 2, and 3 in Segments 5, 4, and 3 generally promote some reduction of fall-run spawning WUA, although most of the reductions are small.
-These results indicate that Alternatives 1, 2, and 3 would result in frequent minor reductions in spawning habitat WUA for fall-run, and occasional somewhat greater reductions, primarily for Alternative 3.
+Over half of the reductions in means that are >5% occur under Alternative 3These results indicate that Alternatives 1, 2, and 3 would result in frequent minor reductions in spawning habitat WUA for fall-run, and occasional somewhat greater reductions, primarily for Alternative 3.

 Late Fall–run.
 Spawning habitat WUA for late fall–run Chinook salmon was determined by U.S. Fish and Wildlife Service (2003a, 2006) in the same manner that it was determined for winter-run and fall-run Chinook salmon.
-To evaluate the effects of Alternatives 1, 2, and 3 on late fall–run spawning habitat, late fall–run spawning WUA was computed for flows during the December through June spawning and incubation period under Alternatives 1, 2, and 3 and the NAA in all three segments of the Sacramento River that were used for the other runs, but not Segment 3, which was used for the fall-run effects analysis only.
+To evaluate the effects of Alternatives 1, 2, and 3 on late fall–run spawning habitat, late fall–run spawning WUA was computed for flows during the December through April spawning period under Alternatives 1, 2, and 3 and the NAA in all three segments of the Sacramento River that were used for the other runs, but not Segment 3, which was used for the fall-run effects analysis only.
 About 90% of late fall–run redds occur in the three upstream segments, and 68% are found in Segment 6 (Table 11-1).

-Mean spawning WUA for late fall–run under Alternative 1–3 differs by greater than 5% from the NAA mean for several months and water year types.
-Increases in WUA >5% are more frequent than reductions >5%, with increases occurring during late spring to early summer (May and June) and decreases occurring during winter (December and February).
-All the reductions and most of the increases are for Alternative 3, including increases slightly greater than 10% during June of Above Normal and Below Normal Water Years in Segment 5.
-The results indicate that Alternatives 1 and 2 would have little effect on late fall–run spawning WUA and Alternative 3 would have moderate, primarily beneficial, effects.
+Mean spawning WUA for late fall–run under Alternative 1–3 differs by greater than 5% from the NAA mean only under Alternative 3 for December of above normal and dry water years and February of above normal years (Table 11K-12 and Table 11K-14).
+The results indicate that Alternatives 1 and 2 would have little effect on late fall–run spawning WUA and Alternative 3 would have minor adverse effects.

 Rearing Habitat Weighted Usable Area